 Assessment and counseling skills are integrated into a number of courses that students take in preparation for practicum and internship.
 Students entering the program may begin master’s level practicum once they have completed the required prerequisites.
 The focus of these training experiences, and clinical supervision, is to underscore the importance of accurate diagnosis, reliable and valid assessment, and empirically-supported interventions.
 All students complete their master’s practicum at the Andrews Community Counseling Center.
 Students are also required to complete a one-year internship prior to graduation with placement in an approved K-12 school setting.

 Students entering the program are encouraged to engage in research beginning their first year.
 Complementing these research activities students take a course in Research Methodology within their first year of the program.
 Faculty serve as mentors to help students become adept at conducting scientific research by working closely with them on projects conducted in school systems and in areas relating to the practice of school psychology.
 The program considers school psychology to be a scientific discipline, and seeks to train life-long learners with a focus on research, practice, multicultural aspects of human behavior, and the science of the mind.
-Faculty/student research collaboration is supported through Independent Study-Research Project course options.
-Current faculty-led research projects can be found here.
 Students are encouraged to find projects which they can contribute to and become involved in.
 The Office of Research and Creative Scholarship provides resources to students interested in developing research projects or contributing to an existing one.

 Students wishing to transfer in credits from another university are required to complete a minimum of 80% of their credits in residence at Andrews University.
 Fieldwork experiences are not eligible for transfer.
 Classes being considered for transfer must meet equivalence guidelines.

-Additional information on this program, and doctoral student requirements, can be found in the following resources.
+Additional information on this program, and master's student requirements, can be found in the following resources.

 Andrews University is accredited by the North Central Association of Colleges and is a member of the North Central Association.
 It is also accredited by the Seventh-day Adventist Churches accrediting association: The Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.

 The School of Education at Andrews University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation covers all Elementary Education and Secondary Education programs as well as graduate programs in Curriculum and Instruction, Educational Leadership, School Counseling, and School Psychology.
 NCATE has now been replaced by the Council for the Accreditation of Educator Preparation (CAEP) as the accreditor for education programs.
-The School of Education is now involved in preparing for a CAEP site visit.
+The School of Education is now involved in the final stages of becoming CAEP accredited.

 The School Counseling program is accredited by CACREP, the Council for the Accreditation of Counseling and Related Educational Programs, a specializing accrediting body recognized by COPA, the Council on Post-Secondary Accreditation.